-On April 16, 2019, the Company completed the Private Placement by issuing 1,500,000 units ("Units") at \$0.25 per Unit, raising proceeds of \$375,000.
-Each Unit consists of one common share and one warrant entitling the holder to purchase one additional common share of the Company at \$0.35 for one year from closing.
-The proceeds of the placement are intended to be used for general working capital purposes.
+On April 16, 2019, the Company closed the Private Placement by issuing 1,500,000 units ("Units") at \$0.25 per Unit, raising proceeds of \$375,000.
+Each Unit consisted of one common share and one warrant entitling the holder to purchase one additional common share of the Company at \$0.35 for one year from closing.
+The proceeds of the placement are being used for general working capital purposes.